danielhan00/danhan.dev/README.md

 This is a working repo for my personal portfolio website :)

+## What I've done!
+- Created custom React components to make all relevant components and objects on the page

+##TODO
+- Add more content (I have lots of thoughts :))
+- Make the site mobile friendly

 ## Getting Started

-First, run the development server:
+Clone the repo, and in your terminal, run the development server:

 ```bash
 npm run dev